Isotropic Gaussian random fields on the sphere: Regularity, fast simulation and stochastic partial differential equations: Isotropic Gaussian random fields on the sphere

-A key role in our analysis and simulation of isotropic GRFs on $\IS^2$ is taken by their \KL expansions.
-To introduce \KL expansions of isotropic GRFs (and the corresponding $Q$-Wiener processes on~$\IS^2$ in the formulation of SPDEs on~$\IS^2$ in Section~\ref{sec:stoch_heat_eqn}), we first define spherical harmonic functions on~$\IS^2$.
-We recall that the \emph{Legendre polynomials} $(P_\ell, \ell \in \N_0)$ are for example given by Rodrigues' formula (see, e.g., \cite{Szego})
+A key role in our analysis and simulation of isotropic GRFs on $\IS^2$ is taken by their Kar\-hunen--Lo\`eve expansions.
+To introduce Kar\-hunen--Lo\`eve expansions of isotropic GRFs (and the corresponding $Q$-Wiener processes on~$\IS^2$ in the formulation of SPDEs on~$\IS^2$ in Section~\ref{secstochheateqn}), we first define spherical harmonic functions on~$\IS^2$.
+We recall that the \emph{Legendre polynomials} $(P_\ell, \ell\in\N_0)$ are, for example, given by Rodrigues's formula [see, e.g., \citet{Szego}]

-for all $\ell \in \N_0$ and $\mu \in [-1,1]$.
-The Legendre polynomials define the \emph{associated Legendre functions} $(P_{\ell m}, \ell \in \N_0,m=0,\ldots,\ell)$ by
+for all $\ell\in\N_0$ and $\mu\in[-1,1]$.
+The Legendre polynomials define the \emph{associated Legendre functions} $(P_{\ell m}, \ell\in\N_0,m=0,\ldots,\ell)$ by

-for $\ell \in \N_0$, $m = 0,\ldots,\ell$, and $\mu \in [-1,1]$.
+for $\ell\in\N_0$, $m = 0,\ldots,\ell$ and $\mu\in[-1,1]$.
 Here and throughout we do not separate indices for doubly subscripted functions and coefficients by a comma with the understanding that the reader will recognize double indices as such.
-With this in mind, we further introduce the \emph{surface spherical harmonic functions} $\cY := (Y_{\ell m}, \ell \in \N_0, m=-\ell, \ldots, \ell)$ as mappings $Y_{\ell m}: [0,\pi] \times [0,2\pi) \rightarrow \C$, which are given by
+With this in mind, we further introduce the \emph{surface spherical harmonic functions} $\cY:= (Y_{\ell m}, \ell\in\N_0, m=-\ell, \ldots, \ell)$ as mappings $Y_{\ell m}\dvtx [0,\pi] \times[0,2\pi) \rightarrow\C$, which are given by

-for $\ell \in \N_0$, $m = 0,\ldots, \ell$, and $(\vt,\vp) \in [0,\pi] \times [0,2\pi)$ and by
+for $\ell\in\N_0$, $m = 0,\ldots, \ell$ and $(\vartheta,\varphi) \in[0,\pi] \times[0,2\pi)$ and by

-for $\ell \in \N$ and $m=-\ell, \ldots,-1$.
-By the Peter--Weyl theorem (see, e.g., Proposition~3.29 in~\cite{MP11}), $\cY$ is an orthonormal basis of $L^2(\IS^2;\C)$ which we abbreviate by $L^2(\IS^2)$.
+for $\ell\in\N$ and $m=-\ell, \ldots,-1$.
+By the Peter--Weyl theorem [see, e.g., Proposition~3.29 in~\citet{MP11}], $\cY$ is an orthonormal basis of $L^2(\IS^2;\C)$ which we abbreviate by $L^2(\IS^2)$.
 Every real-valued function~$f$ in~$L^2(\IS^2)$ admits the spherical harmonics series expansion

-and the coefficients satisfy (cp., e.g., Remark~3.37 in~\cite{MP11})
+and the coefficients satisfy [cp., e.g., Remark~3.37 in~\citet{MP11}]